The Dancing Water, the Singing Apple, and the Speaking Bird: Wales

 In a Welsh-Romani variant, Ī Tārnī Čikalī ("The Little Slut"), the protagonist is a Cinderella-like character who is humiliated by her sisters, but triumphs in the end.
 However, in the second part of the story, she gives birth to three children (a girl first, and two boys later) "girt with golden belts".
 They children are replaced for animals and taken to the forest.
 Their mother is accused of imaginary crimes and sentenced to be killed, but the old woman helper (who gave her the slippers) turns her into a sow, and tells her she may be killed and her liver taken by the hunters, but she will prevail in the end.
 The sow meets the children in the forest.
-The sow is killed, but, as the old woman prophecizes, her liver gained magical powers and her children use it to suit their needs.
+The sow is killed, but, as the old woman prophesizes, her liver gained magical powers and her children use it to suit their needs.
 A neighbouring king wants the golden belts, but once they are taken from the boys, they become swans in the river.
 Their sister goes to the liver and wishes for their return to human form, as well as to get her mother back.
 The magical powers of the liver grant her wishes.